 Are Mumbai property prices going to drop in 2026?

-The data says no. With 13,000+ registrations in February and premium segments growing, the market shows sustained demand — not correction signals.
+The data says no. With 15,500+ registrations in March (14-year high) and Q1 crossing 40K, the market shows sustained demand — not correction signals.
 Historical data shows Mumbai property has never had a sustained price decline lasting more than 1 year in the last two decades.

 Why are stamp duty collections growing faster than registrations?